harveshvaran/ftp82_laptop/WEEK1.md

     * `git config --global user.email <your email>`
     * `git config --global -l`

-  * Clone repository at Gitbash
+  ** Clone repository at Gitbash **
     * Open https://console.aws.amazon.com/codecommit
      Choose the repository you want to connect to from the list.
 This opens the Code page for that repository
     * Choose Clone URL, and then copy the SSH URL.

-    * Go back to gitbash and clone the project
+    * Go back to Gitbash and clone the project
     * `pwd` -- Check and verify that the current working directory is C:\users\Hvuser/workspace
     * `git clone ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/FTPXX `
     * `cd ftpxx`